5 Questions to create a useful departure point for clarifying goals

 In my experience, well-constructed Grid Vision Boards tend to last for 3-5 years.

-Enjoyed this series?
+Enjoyed the vision board series?
 Help us share it!

 If you’re new to our website why not join our monthly newsletter.